 to exploit toric elimination theory (module Polytopix).

-Experiments on univariate real solvers: We compared black-box implementations of state-of-the-art algorithms for isolating real roots of univariate polynomials over the integers (implemented in Mathemagix or CGAL), with respect to various aspects such as degree, bitsize or root separation of the input polynomials.
+Experiments on state-of-the-art black-box univariate real solvers (isolating real roots over the integers).
 To the best of our knowledge, this is the largest number of tests for univariate real solving up to date.

 Nonlinear computational geometry and geometric design.